mozilla/persona/docs/PRIMARY_PROTOCOL.md

     }

-In attempting to determine whether primary BrowserID support exists for an email address `lloyd@mozilla.com`, a browser will first pull `https://somehost.tld/.well-known/browserid`, upon discovery of delegated authority, the browser would next check `https://otherhost.tld/.well-known/browserid`.
+In attempting to determine whether primary BrowserID support exists for an email address `user@somehost.tld`, a browser will first pull `https://somehost.tld/.well-known/browserid`, upon discovery of delegated authority, the browser would next check `https://otherhost.tld/.well-known/browserid`.